Single Sign-On (SSO)

 Error: "User is not assigned to this application" (common with Microsoft Entra ID)

-Solution: In Microsoft Entra ID, go to the app's "Users and groups" and assign users or groups, or disable user assignment requirement in app properties.
+Resolution: In Microsoft Entra ID, go to the app's "Users and groups" and assign users or groups, or disable user assignment requirement in the app's properties.

 Error: "Email claim not found"

-Solution: Ensure your identity provider is configured to include the email scope and claim.
-The email claim is required for user provisioning.
+Resolution: Ensure your identity provider is configured to include the email scope and claim.
+Email is required for user provisioning.

-Solution: Verify the discovery URL is accessible from your DFIRe server.
-For Microsoft, ensure you've replaced {tenant-id} with your actual tenant ID.
+Resolution: Verify the discovery URL is reachable from the DFIRe server.
+For Microsoft Entra ID, make sure you've replaced {tenant-id} in the URL with your actual tenant ID.